Scarpa 4-Quattro Pro

 No

-The 2019/2020 Tecnica Cochise 130 Dyn was tested in the men's All-Mountain Freeride medium width category at Silver Mountain Resort by the experts at America's Best Bootfitters, powered by Masterfit.
+The 2020/2021 Atomic Hawx Prime XTD 115 W is reviewed in the women's All-Mountain Freeride medium category based on tests at Silver Mountain Resort & Mt.
+Bachelor Resort by the experts at America's Best Bootfitters, powered by Masterfit Media.

 The Gist